Help Us Prevent Bed Bugs on Campus

 - Once the items have been in the dryer for 20+ minutes put those items into a new plastic bag and tie the bag shut tightly until you arrive home.

 - If your bag, shoes, pillows or any other items cannot go into the dryer place them in a plastic bag and tightly tie the bag shut.
-Once you return to campus please contact your RA, RD or Assistant Director of Residence Life – Housing and one of them will get pest strips that you can place in the bag with your items.
+Once you return to campus please contact your RA, RD or Director of Housing and they will contact the appropriate personnel to get pest strips for the bags.
 The pest strips must stay in the bags for 48 hours to kill the bed bugs.

 - Resist the temptation to think that if you don’t treat one or more items it won’t really matter.
 Please don’t take chances because it could affect a large number of other students if you don’t take the necessary steps.